meltingscales/amethyst-algorithms-minecraft-intro-to-cs-course/course-code/amethyst-algorithms-project-1-ide-setup/README.md

 We also want to make sure you've got tools to debug and diagnose code within Minecraft.

 I don't like boring students with annoying setup, so this is meant to be as easy for you as possible.
 HOWEVER: In real life, "annoying technology setup" will very much smack you in the face and steal your purse, and make you step on a lego.
+It can be really useful to learn how to set up something from scratch!
+And annoying, too.

-It would be wise to learn through trial and error how to create this stub from scratch as an extra project.
+It would be wise to learn through trial and error how to create this stub from scratch if you want to challenge yourself.

+## Learning Objectives

+1. Understand how to use an IDE to build, run, and debug
+   - Debugging: understand how to dynamically change dropped items within Minecraft by using debug
+     - You can evaluate arbitrary expressions!
+Think about things like spawning TNT, sheep, replacing blocks, etc.

+2. Understand Gradle build targets
+   - `clean` - clean the build environment
+   - `build` - compile source code
+   - `runClient` - play your mod!
+   - etc.

+3. Understand how NeoForge works at a basic level
+   - A full re-implementation of the Minecraft server and client (separated)
+   - Annotations, what are they?

+4. Understand why code auto-formatting is used in the industry (we are using `spotless`)
+   - Don't have to remember to format things manually
+   - No arguing with team members and less merge conflicts since you all use the same formatter
+   - A pre-commit-hook is ideal, but we can do it on build using `gradle`.

 ## How did you create this stub?